Your simple, expert guide to the key U.S. economic reports that shape markets, business, and daily life.

 Think of it like the economy’s “report card.”
 When GDP goes up, it means the country’s economy is growing.
 If GDP shrinks, it may signal trouble ahead.

-• Higher GDP often means more jobs and higher wages.
+Higher GDP often means more jobs and higher wages.
+When businesses produce more, they need more workers.
+This can improve income and living standards.

-• Slower or shrinking growth can signal a slowdown or even a recession.
+Slower or shrinking growth can signal a problem.
+It may point to an economic slowdown or even a recession.
+This can lead to fewer jobs and weaker income growth.

-Economists and policymakers use GDP to see if the economy is healthy or not.
-It’s one of the broadest measures of economic strength.
+Economists and policymakers use GDP to check if the economy is healthy.
+It helps them decide on taxes, spending, and interest rates.
+It is one of the simplest ways to track economic strength.

 💹 Consumer Price Index (CPI): Tracking Inflation